 - Recalculation(s) of baseline and/or previous VCMI Claim reporting year data discovered during assurance performed over the most recent reporting year.
 In this case, the recalculation(s) shall be made, and assurance provided over the restated data during the most recent reporting year assurance process. - Recalculation(s) discovered for the baseline and/or previous VCMI Claim reporting year data subsequent to issuance of assurance for the most recent reporting year.
-If recalculation(s) are uncovered postissuance of the assurance report, the recalculations shall be made and assured as part of the following year's assurance process.
+If recalculation(s) are uncovered post issuance of the assurance report, the recalculations shall be made and assured as part of the following year's assurance process.

-Companies that have responded to the CDP Full Corporate Questionnaire will have already disclosed this metric within questions 7.5 and 7.6 "What were your organization's gross global Scope 1 emissions in metric tonnes $CO_2e$ ?".
+Companies that have responded to the CDP Full Corporate Questionnaire will have already disclosed this metric within questions 7.5 and 7.6 "What were your organization's gross global Scope 1 emissions in metric tons CO_2 e?".
 Submission of CDP Full Corporate Questionnaire responses would be sufficient as evidence of public disclosure, provided public disclosure of CDP submission was selected.

 Companies following the SBTi Criteria and Recommendations for Near-term Targets and SBTi Corporate Net Zero Standard, will already be required to disclose this metric.
 Additionally, this metric can be found within section 29 (a) of the most up to date International Financial Reporting Standards (IFRS) S2 standards.
-Lastly, this metric can be found within the most up to date GRI framework 305-1: Direction Scope 1 emissions and within the most up to date Task Force on Climate-related Financial Disclosures (TCFD) framework in Metrics and Targets recommended disclosure (b).
+Lastly, this metric can be found within the most up to date GRI framework 305-1: Direction Scope 1 emissions.

-Metric 1.2: Gross scope 2 GHG emissions in metric tonnes of $CO_2$ equivalent for the base year and most recent reporting year
+Metric 1.2: Gross scope 2 GHG emissions in metric tons of CO2 equivalent for the base year and most recent reporting year